climate-informatics/climate-informatics.github.io/_pages/conferences.md

 ## Future Events

-The 11th International Conference on Climate Informatics will be hosted by [North Carolinat Institute for Climate Studies](https://ncics.org/) in Spring 2022 at Asheville, North Carolina, United States.
+The 11th International Conference on Climate Informatics will be hosted by [North Carolina Institute for Climate Studies](https://ncics.org/) in Spring 2022 at Asheville, North Carolina, United States.

 In 2021, there will be a virtual Climate Informatics hackathon and tutorials on 7-10 September 2021.